22 years into his career, Ricardo Azevedo still has a

 «Today we run the risk of architecture that focuses on image, on status»

-Have you always dreamt about architecture?
+architecture?
 You love art and communicating through drawing.
-What do art and drawing have in common when translated into an architectural project?
+What do art and

 Architecture came about from a childhood dream.
 I think this is common in architects.
 I’m no different there.
 I always had that dream.
 I think that if I hadn’t been an architect, I would be working in construction today, giving shape to what others are designing.
 My academic background began in Lisbon, at the Faculty of Architecture.
 At that time, it was still close to Chiado and it was in shared with Fine Arts.
 There I had my first contact with the world of architecture and I grew as a person having lived in a major city.
 Lisbon brought me fado and light.
 I returned to Porto, in search of the dream I had of graduating from the Faculty of Architecture at the University of Porto.
 The famous school of Porto.
 I started all over again.
 I think this was one of my best decisions.
 I began from scratch, already having the knowledge of one year of learning architecture.
 I had a very intense academic journey, I had the privilege of having great professors, who taught me architecture, how to draw, how to think.
 I have to mention Sérgio Fernandez, the man who made me confront the way an architect thinks, Madalena Pinto, Nuno Lacerda, Siza Vieira.
 In the fourth year I went to work in the studio of Prof. Francisco Barata Fernandes.
 There I found the true place of architecture.
 The architecture that derives from critical and drawn thought.
 The drawing that seeks the hand that thinks.
 When I finished my degree I had the privilege of joining the Escola Superior Artística do Porto, where I taught Architecture for 13 years.
 It was there that I learnt the most about architecture and about people.
 The students made me grow as a man and as an architect.
 I met many people, I made many friendships.
 This was what helped me most for the architecture that I do.